aaru-dps/Aaru/CONTRIBUTING.md

 Both issue lists are sorted by total number of comments.
 While not perfect, number of comments is a reasonable proxy for impact a given change will have.

-If you want to read about using DiscImageChef, the [wiki](https://github.com/claunia/DiscImageChef/wiki) is available.
+If you want to read about using Aaru, the [wiki](https://github.com/claunia/Aaru/wiki) is available.

 Do not modify the interfaces.
 If you need or want to, comment in an issue how and why you want to change it and we'll discuss it.
 Same applies for creating new interfaces.

-DiscImageChef uses C# 7 language features (inline declaration, Tuples, etc.) so it can only be compiled with [VisualStudio](http://www.visualstudio.com) 2017 or higher, [Xamarin Studio](https://www.xamarin.com/download)
+Aaru uses C# 7 language features (inline declaration, Tuples, etc.) so it can only be compiled with [VisualStudio](http://www.visualstudio.com) 2017 or higher, [Xamarin Studio](https://www.xamarin.com/download)
 7 or higher, [MonoDevelop](http://www.monodevelop.com) 7 or higher, or [JetBrains Rider](https://www.jetbrains.com/rider/) 2017.2 or higher.